dmlc/wormhole/learn/lbfgs-fm/README.md

   - l2 regularization for embedding V
 * fm_random [default = 0.01]
   - gaussian random initialization for weights co-efficient
+* early_stop [default = 0]
+  - the early steps to stop training, setting early_stop=10 means that if validation objective is greater than the minimum for 10 iters in a row will stop training and save the best model, setting it to 0 means not use early stop during training
+* name_dump [default=dump.txt]
+  - name of weight dump file
 * lbfgs_stop_tol [default = 1e-5]
   - relative tolerance level of loss reduction with respect to initial loss
 * max_lbfgs_iter [default = 500]